 Quicklime is a common alkali powder, and although it is often used simply to neutralize acids, it is especially noted for its tendency to rapidly heat when mixed with water.
 Quicklime is created by calcinating limestone, and is widely available, and inexpensive.
 As a result, quicklime is called for in most alchemical recipes, whether for neutralizing acid, heating solutions, or providing its own alkali material to the mixture.

 Quicksilver is one the chief alchemical metals, and because its remarkable property to be both a metal and a liquid at room temperature, is prized by alchemists.
-Quicksilver is combined with other reagents, such as quicklime, sulfur, ammonia, various acids, and other reagents, to create a wide variety of alchemical compounds, including fire crystals (when mixed with aqua fortis and alcohol).
+Quicksilver is combined with other reagents, such as quicklime, sulfur, ammonia, various acids, and other reagents, to create a wide variety of alchemical compounds, including fulminating quicksilver (when mixed with aqua fortis and alcohol).

 Also known as green vitriol or brimstone, sulfur is a common alchemical reagent which is called for in a host of recipes and reactions.
-Sulfur can be burned, creating a noxious gas, and can also be combined with charcoal and saltpeter to make a crude explosive powder (although whitepowder is far more effective).
-Burning and combining with water, it will create the powerful acid aqua vitriol, which is an invaluable reagent for countless alchemical processes.
-Sulfur is also used as a component of processing various alchemical metals and powders.
+Sulfur can be burned, creating a noxious gas, and can also be combined with charcoal and saltpeter to make gunpowder (although gunjuice is far more effective).
+Burning and combining with water, it will create the aqua vitriol, which is an invaluable reagent for countless alchemical processes.
+Sulfur is also used as a component of processing many other alchemical metals and powders.

 Volatilis ammoniac is also called “dragon’s fire” because of its similarity to the volatile acids found in the belly of dragons.
-Volitilis ammoniac will only explode when ignited by a larger explosive—usually whitepowder or fire crystals.
+Volatilis ammoniac will only explode when ignited by a larger explosive—usually gunjuice or fulminating quicksilver.
 It is most commonly used in aerial bombs or as a stationary explosive.